-- 1. Research instrument families.
+Research instrument families.
 The Hornbostel-Sachs classification system is a respected catalog of musical instruments that are sorted according to structural and functional criteria.
 However, depending on the age of your students, it may not be necessary to focus on the minute differences between instruments: instead, highlighting large and general characteristics across instrument families is suitable for this lesson.
-Several exemplars are listed below:
+Several examples are listed below:

 - Brass family

 - Woodwind family

 - String family

 - Percussion family

-- 2. To begin the lesson, open Mixcraft and select the Build Virtual Instruments template.
+- To begin the lesson, launch Mixcraft and open File>Set Project Default Settings.
+Set the New Project window Instrument Tracks to 1 and click OK.
+Now click File>New Project.